 Face the right direction and start inching forward.

 We need to prepare for the upcoming challenges while still enjoying the visions, foreseeing the setbacks, the loss of motivation, and unsettling obstacles.
 We make plans while the focus is clear; not waiting for the moment of choice to seek an escape.
-We must imagine some of the intervening bad while daydreaming of the achievement of the wonderful.
+We must consider the possibility of trouble while daydreaming of achieving the wonderful.

 Constructive choices require patience—the consequences of living better need time to blossom.
 Tomorrow will not be much different than today.
 A flower requires time to bloom, sitting and watching bores the mind, from moment to moment we see no changes.
 But the flower blooms--only enjoyed by those with a wider perspective, able to endure the slow process of change.